JMMaok/postdoc/README.md

 **Licensing**

-The dataset itself is placed to the full extent possible in the public domain with a CC0 designation.
-Other project topics will be published with a CC BY license to the extent it is practical to do so.
+The database and project documents are licensed CC BY 4.0.
+The case transcripts (opinions) contained within the database are in the public domain.